Quail prints in the snow.

 Protection from Predators

-• Avoid placing the pen too close to heavy vegetation where predators could hide.
+• Reduce Hiding Spots: Avoid putting the pen too close to thick bushes or tall grass where predators can lurk unseen.

 Shelter from the Elements